 Cisplatin and Carboplatin

-Cisplatin is used alone for certain ovarian cancers and in combination with either cyclophosphamide or paclitaxel to treat advanced disease.
-Cisplatin is also a member of the standard BEP regimen for germ cell cancers (with bleomycin and etoposide).
-Due to its lower toxicity, carboplatin is being tested as a substitute for cisplatin in this combination.
+Cisplatin is used alone for certain ovarian cancers and in combination with either Cyclophosphamide or Paclitaxel to treat advanced disease.
+Cisplatin is also a member of the BEP regimen for germ cell cancers.
+The regimen includes bleomycin, etoposide, and cisplatin (platinum).
+Due to its lower toxicity, Carboplatin is being tested as a substitute for Cisplatin in this combination.

-Cyclophosphamide ma y combined with cisplatinum to treat advanced disease.
+Cyclophosphamide may be combined with Cisplatinum to treat advanced disease.
 Cyclophosphamide interferes with the growth of cancer cells, which are eventually destroyed.
-Since cyclophosphamide may also affect the growth of normal body cells, other effects will also occur.
+Since Cyclophosphamide may also affect the growth of normal body cells, other effects will also occur.
 Cyclophosphamide is given either by mouth or by injection.

-Doxorubicin is used in combination treatments for very advanced or resistent cancer.
+Doxorubicin is used in combination treatments for very advanced or resistant cancer.
 Doxorubicin seems to interfere with the growth of cancer cells, which are then eventually destroyed by the body.
-Since the growth of normal body cells may also be affected by doxorubicin, other effects will also occur.
+Since the growth of normal body cells may also be affected by Doxorubicin, other effects will also occur.
 Doxorubicin is given as an injection.

 Thomson Micromedex website.
 Available at:

 Ovarian cancer.
 EBSCO DynaMed website.
 Available at: http://www.ebscohost.com/dynamed/what.php.
 Updated December 2013.
 Accessed January 3, 2014.